-See the X server actions logged in /var/log/Xorg.0.log and Xorg.0.log.old.
+See the X server actions logged in /var/log/Xorg.<number>.log and Xorg.<number>.log.old.
+Look for the most recently updated.

 Normally, X will respond to errors at start up time by telling you there is a problem and offer to show you the log, then create a fresh configuration.